“Geography is all around us. It is about the real world, right now.”

 In the Senior phase, pupils work on courses that lead towards National Qualifications at the end of S4, S5 and S6.

-- Geography at National 4, National 5, Higher and (where demand exists) Advanced Higher.
+- Geography at National 3, National 4, National 5, Higher and (where demand exists) Advanced Higher.
 The course embraces both aspects of both Physical and Human Geography.
 In Higher Geography, the physical core looks at various spheres – Atmosphere, Biosphere, Hydrosphere and Lithosphere.
 The human core focuses on urban, rural, industrial and population geography.
 Issues of environmental concern such as Development and Health, Urban Change and Rural Land Resources will be highlighted and be accorded prominence.
 The National 4 and 5 courses give students the opportunity to explore different landscapes mainly within Scotland/Britain; human issues in developed and developing countries; and environmental hazards on a world scale and evaluate strategies adopted to manage these.